Arkhip Kuindzhi: Biography

-Theft and potential destruction of work
+Theft of works

 In January 2019, his work Ai-Petri.
 Crimea was stolen from Moscow's Tretyakov Gallery, but was found and safely recovered the next day.
 The man who stole the painting was sentenced to three years in prison.

-In March 2022, it was reported that the Kuindzhi Art Museum had been destroyed during the Russian invasion of Ukraine and the siege of Mariupol.
-The museum had housed three of Kuindzhi's works; Red Sunset, Elbrus and Autumn, which were believed to have been removed from the museum but not confirmed.
+On 21 March 2022, during the Russian invasion of Ukraine, the Kuindzhi Art Museum was damaged in a Russian airstrike during the siege of Mariupol.
+Although three original paintings by Kuindzhi that had been held in the collection—a sketch for Red Sunset, and two preparatory works, Elbrus and Autumn—had been placen in the museum's basement prior to the bombing and were not damaged, they were then taken by Russia as part of its looting campaign.

-Tribute

-On 27 January 2022, Google Doodle celebrated Arkhip Kuindzhi's 180th birthday.